aremirata/aremirata.github.io/about.md

 description: Alger Remirata is a data scientist/research scientist with specialization in healthcare, biotechnology and fraud analytics.
 ---

-Karl Broman is a data scientist/ research scientist with specialization in healthcare, biotechnology and fraud analytics.
+Alger Remirata is a data scientist/ research scientist with specialization in healthcare, biotechnology and fraud analytics.

-Highlights
+Below are some highlights of his professional career.

 - More than nine years of experience in data science starting from ideation, research, development, deployment and maintenance
 - Vast experience with machine learning (supervised, unsupervised, semi-supervised)